DoSomething/rogue/README.md

 $ npm run build
 ```

-You can seed the database with test data:

-    $ php artisan db:seed

-You may run unit tests locally using PHPUnit:

-    $ vendor/bin/phpunit

-We follow [Laravel's code style](http://laravel.com/docs/5.4/contributions#coding-style) and automatically
+We follow [Laravel's code style](http://laravel.com/docs/5.5/contributions#coding-style) and automatically
 lint all pull requests with [StyleCI](https://styleci.io/repos/64166359).
 Be sure to configure
 [EditorConfig](http://editorconfig.org) to ensure you have proper indentation settings.

+### Testing

+You can seed the database with test data for local development:

+    $ php artisan db:seed

+You may run unit tests locally using [PHPUnit](https://laravel.com/docs/5.5/http-tests) & [Jest](https://facebook.github.io/jest/):

+    $ phpunit
+    $ npm test

+And our functional test suite can be run with [Laravel Dusk](https://laravel.com/docs/5.5/dusk):

+    $ dusk

-Consider [writing a test case](http://laravel.com/docs/5.4/testing) when adding or changing a feature.
+Consider [writing a test case](http://laravel.com/docs/5.5/testing) when adding or changing a feature.
 Most steps you would take when manually testing your code can be automated, which makes it easier for
 yourself & others to review your code and ensures we don't accidentally break something later on!